Secrets of Effective Work Planning in Scrum

 No Gaps: Achieving a Continuous Workflow

-Now let’s see how we build our sprints.
+Now let’s see what sprint planning is and how we build our sprints.
 Having no gaps between sprints may seem like an easy thing to do, but the truth is, it’s not.
 Let’s not forget that every development team and its workflow heavily depend on how efficient the business provides requirements and approves sprint results.

 A sprint is a time unit in which project duration is measured.
 It usually lasts ten days.
 Why ten?
 It’s an optimal duration of an iteration, which is long enough to deliver a working increment, but short enough to be tangible, transparent, and understandable for everyone.

-Days 1-7 are when development happens, when backend, frontend, and QA are working together, taking into account task priorities and blockers.
-At the same time, based on the change management principles, development team can deliver hot fixes and emergency changes on customer request.
+Days 1-7 of the sprint project plan are when development happens, when backend, frontend, and QA are working together, taking into account task priorities and blockers.
+Scrum for the front-end and back-end is considered the ideal solution.
+At the same time, based on the change management principles, a development team can deliver hotfixes and emergency changes on customer requests.

 However, in practice, it is a common situation when some team roles may be blocked by others in the development process (e.g., QA cannot start tests until engineers finish their part).
-During planning, it is necessary to take into account such situations and minimize chances for them to happen.
+The scrum approach to planning makes it necessary to take into account such situations and minimize chances for them to happen.
 By that mean, each spare moment in the development process can be used by the team members for an individual grooming.
 For example, frontend developers can only start working when the backend developers are done.
 This is why, while the backend developer is still coding, the frontend developer can do some grooming.
 As soon as the backend developer is done with the code, it’s his turn to groom.

 Later, on the last day of every sprint, team members report on the tasks they’ve previously groomed.
 This way, the team is ready for every successive sprint, and they don’t have to waste all day simultaneously grooming and planning.